How to Liquefy Crystallized Honey and Best Way to Store It

 Set the covered honey into the slow cooker.
-Add enough water to cover the honey container half way.
+Add enough water to cover the honey container halfway.
 Cover the slow cooker and set to Low.
-After 30 mins or so, check the water temperature to make sure it is not above 160°F. If it is, add a little cold water.
+After 30 mins or so, check the water temperature to ensure it is not above 160°F. If it is, add a little cold water.
 If not, allow to continue until the honey is liquid.

 3. Sous Vide

-If you have a sous vide cooker, set it up placing the closed honey container in the water, which is not deep enough to completely cover the closed honey container and setting sous vide to 140°F. Allow to cook for several hours, as needed to achieve liquid honey.
+If you have a sous vide cooker, set it up placing the closed honey container in the water, which is not deep enough to completely cover the closed honey container and setting sous vide to 140°F. Allow cooking for several hours, as needed to achieve liquid honey.

 What is the best way to store honey?